 Estonians in Switzerland

 In Switzerland there is a Swiss Estonian Society (www.eestiselts.ch) that brings together Estonian speakers and those interested in Estonian culture.
 The society has been active for close to 60 years.
 Currently its headquarters are in Zürich.
 Its membership consists of Estonian citizens, ethnic Estonians who are Swiss citizens, and Estonian citizens with Swiss spouses and children that are also Swiss citizens.
-According to the 2004 census there are about 165 Estonians in Switzerland, most of whom live around Geneva and Zürich
+According to the 2018 census there are 860 Estonians living in Switzerland, most of whom live around Geneva and Zürich.

 Get closer acquainted with Estonia, coming here for a visit, studies, business or investments!